Sylvirana guentheri

 Hylarana guentheri (Günther's frog) is a species of frog in the family Ranidae.
 It was formerly placed in the genus Rana.
 It is found in China, Hong Kong, Macau, Taiwan, Vietnam, and possibly Cambodia and Laos.
 An introduced population is found on Guam.
+It can live as high as 1100 m above sea level.
 An alternate common name is Günther's Amoy frog, and the honorific is often spelled "Guenther's".

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical moist shrubland, subtropical or tropical dry lowland grassland, rivers, intermittent rivers, swamps, freshwater marshes, intermittent freshwater marshes, arable land, plantations, rural gardens, water storage areas, ponds, aquaculture ponds, irrigated land, seasonally flooded agricultural land, and canals and ditches.
 It is not considered a threatened species by the IUCN.